 literature: a body of artistic writings of a country or period that are characterized by beauty of expression and form and by universality of intellectual and emotional appeal

-From the opening line the reader is engaged.
+The opening lines are immediately engaging.
 Although a reserved personality outwardly, the narrative voice of Dr Ibaraki is open, perceptive and without pretence.
-Piper’s descriptions of the Australian landscape are filled with emotion, artistry and a sense of longevity.
+Piper fills her descriptions of the Australian landscape with emotion, artistry and a sense of longevity.

 Gazing at the mallee trees as we walked to the river, I once more admired their inconspicuous quality, the grey-greeen leaves that stirred so gently in the breeze.
 Taking a wider perspective, I realised that every element of the landscape — from the grass and trees to the pebbly earth — seemed at pains not to outdo the others, and it struck me as a very noble quality indeed.

-Dr Ibaraki’s story is conveyed through multiple narrative streams that serve as windows into different time periods and experiences in his life.
-Alternating between these narrative streams Piper subtly cultivates tension and propels the reader onward to the surprisingly satisfying conclusion.
+Multiple narrative streams convey Dr Ibaraki’s story.
+These serve as windows into different time periods and experiences in his life.
+By alternating between these narrative streams Piper subtly cultivates tension and propels the reader onward to the surprisingly satisfying conclusion.
 I found this novel very difficult to put down.

 There is an understated and refined, almost ageless quality to Piper’s prose.
-Any musician understands it is the quieter passages of a concerto that draw in the listener and heighten their emotional engagement.
-Piper has translated this knowledge to the pages of After Darkness.
+It is actually the quieter passages of a concerto that draw in the listener and heighten their emotional engagement.
+Piper clearly understands this and translated that knowledge to the pages of After Darkness.

-But I was most impressed by Piper’s avoidance of sensationalism while writing so openly about discrimination and the atrocities of war without ever veering towards sensationalism that most impressed me.
+But I was most impressed by Piper’s avoidance of sensationalism while writing so openly about discrimination and atrocities of war.
 She exposes the light in the dark without subjecting readers to cloying sentimentality.
-An unerring respect for all people is what sets After Darkness apart from its peers and is the core of its universal appeal and currency in today’s society.
+In addition, an unerring respect for all people is what sets After Darkness apart from its peers.
+This is certainly key to the story’s universal appeal and currency in today’s society.